lboydell-fi/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+These are a few of my favorite things! 😄
+1. Family 👨‍👩‍👧‍👦👶
+2. PowerShell 💻
+3. Outdoors 🌲
+4. Freedom 🗽